Automatic Camera Trajectory Control with Enhanced Immersion for Virtual Cinematography: Supplementary Materials

-\textbf{Tracking camera:} A widely used technique to achieve spatial immersion, which requires the camera closely following the actor's movements in a scene \cite{brown2016cinematography}.
-This involves capturing fine-grained actions, such as standing and sitting, and general transitions between locations, such as running and walking.
-In Fig. \ref{FilmEmp}(a), we show an example of \textit{Mindhunter} directed by \textit{David Fincher}, where a camera tilt is employed to synchronize with the rise-up of the actor’s upper body, creating an observational view for the audience.
+Various shooting techniques are proposed to tackle these rules.
+Among them, the most general and straight-forward ones are spatial tracking, emotional styling and aesthetic framing.
+We detail each of them with samples demonstrated in Fig. \ref{FilmEmp}.

-\textbf{Shaky camera:} A popular technique used to create emotional immersion by intentional unsteadiness for expressing the psychological state of the actor \cite{mekas1962note}.
-The amplitude and frequency of the camera shakiness should match the intensity and category of the emotion being performed \cite{emocam}.
-The example in Fig. \ref{FilmEmp}(b) is sampled from \textit{Succession} directed by \textit{Mark Mylod}.
-Mylod uses intense camera shakiness here to convey the extreme anger of the actor for engaging the audience.
+\textbf{Spatial tracking:} A widely used technique to achieve spatial-level immersion, which requires the camera closely following the actor's movements in a scene \cite{brown2016cinematography}.
+This involves capturing simple transition-based actions, such as running and walking, as well as complex fine-grained actor behaviors (which are primarily focused in this paper) like agree, refuse, curse, etc. We show an example of \textit{Mindhunter} directed by \textit{David Fincher} in Fig. \ref{FilmEmp}(a), where a camera tilt is employed to synchronize with the rise-up of the actor’s upper body, creating an observational view for the audience.

-\textbf{Rule-of-thirds:} A well-known principle for achieving aesthetic immersion by controlling frame composition \cite{rotcam}.
-It requires placing the actor's body in a specific one-third part of the shot, considering compositional factors such as actor pose and leading room \cite{may2020essential}.
-For example, in Fig. \ref{FilmEmp}(c) from \textit{Mission Impossible - Fallout} directed by \textit{Christopher McQuarrie}, regardless of the camera movement, the actor's body is consistently positioned in a specific alignment line to capture the audience's attention and affection.
+\textbf{Emotional styling:} A popular technique for creating emotional-level immersion involves styling the camera behavior to reflect the psychological state of the actor \cite{mekas1962note}.
+This styling can manifest as variations in the amplitude of camera movements—either intensified or weakened—to match the intensity and specific type of the actor's emotion, thereby conveying the corresponding mental feeling effectively to the audience \cite{emocam}.
+An illustrative example can be seen in Fig. \ref{FilmEmp}(b) from the series \textit{Succession}, directed by \textit{Mark Mylod}.
+In a scene where an actor exhibits extreme anger with trembling, Mylod utilizes exaggeratedly magnified camera shakiness to make the audience visually stroked and emotionally engaged with the actor.

-More live examples of masterpiece footage utilizing the three shooting techniques can be watched in the supplementary video.
+\textbf{Aesthetic framing:} Achieving aesthetic-level immersion often needs control over frame composition according to aesthetic principles.
+For instance, following the rule-of-thirds principle \cite{rotcam}, the actor's body should be positioned at one-third of the frame throughout the shooting, taking into account compositional factors like the actor's pose and leading room \cite{may2020essential}.
+In Fig. \ref{FilmEmp}(c), an example is presented from \textit{Mission Impossible - Fallout} directed by \textit{Christopher McQuarrie}.
+In this scene, despite dynamic camera movements, the actor's body remains aligned with a certain third of the frame to create perceptually pleasing cinematic sequences for the audience's attention and affection.